Kulizon/OpenX-recruitment/README.md

 ### areIdentical()

 Accepts an object of type NodeInterface and returns a boolean.
-Check if two trees are identical - each node has the same value and children.
+Checks if two trees are identical - each node has the same value and children.

 ## Task 2